Simple Query¶

 Multiple Queries¶

-Select multiple query conditions, and the data will be grouped and displayed according to the selected filter options.
-Click the AS button to add an alias for each query condition, making it easier to distinguish the data query results.
-If you want the added alias to be directly displayed on the chart, click the Legend on the right > Position, and select Bottom or Right.
+Select multiple query conditions, and data is displayed grouped by the selected filter items.
+Click the AS button to add an alias for each query condition, making it easier to distinguish the display of query results.
+If you want the added alias to be displayed directly on the chart, click the Legend on the right > Position, and select Bottom or Right.

 Label Filter¶